rbe549/rbe549.github.io/project3spring2024.md

 <a name='extra'></a>
 ## 7. Extra Credit: Cherry on Top
-Implementing the extra credit can give you upto 25% of bonus score.
+Implementing the extra credit can give you up to 25% of bonus score.
 Like a cherry on the top, you need to identify and indicate:

 1. **Speed bumps:** (See Fig. 12) This accounts for 10% of bonus score.
 No asset is given for this.
 Feel free to make your own.
 2. **Collision prediction of pedestrians or other vehicles as red highlight:**  (See Fig. 13) This accounts for 15% of bonus score.
 This is as simple as changing the material color when the crash is detected.